bigmistqke/solid-canvas/README.md

 ## Additional API

 - [ ] nestable `<Canvas/>` to divide scene up for optimization (p.ex static background-canvas and dynamic player-canvas)
-- [x] Draggable-prop for Shape and Canvas
+- [x] Draggable-prop for Shape2D and Canvas
 - [ ] Controller-prop: callback which can control the props
 - [ ] Editable-prop for Path2D: handles to manipulate the path
 - [ ] OffscreenCanvas / Offscreen-prop: offload rendering to webworker